Solved Problem on Electric Field

 advertisement

-Two equal charges of the same sign are separated by a distance of 2d.
-Calculate the electric field vector at the points along the perpendicular bisector of the line joining the two charges.
-Check the solution for points far away from the center of the dipole.
+Two identical charges of the same sign are separated by a distance of 2d.
+Calculate the electric field vector at points along the perpendicular bisector of the line joining the two charges.
+Verify the solution for points far away from the center of the system.

 Problem diagram: